 I supervise both trainee or newly qualified, and experienced counsellors, and have facilitated group supervision for agencies in Ceredigion, Powys and Pembrokeshire.
 Please visit my supervision profile for more information regarding my supervision practice.

-Along side my private practice I currently provide psychotherapy for NHS staff in Ceredigion, clinical supervision for counsellors at Mid Wales RSC and mental health specialists at Aberystwyth University student well being services and both qualified and trainee counsellors.
+Along side my private practice I currently provide psychotherapy for NHS staff in Ceredigion, clinical supervision for mental health specialists at Aberystwyth University student well being services and both qualified and trainee counsellors.

 The training establishments I have attended over the years include Radbrook College, Shrewsbury, The National Centre for Eating Disorders, Esher, Surrey, CPPD Counselling School, London, Clouds House, Wiltshire.